 A space for working through questions on one's own.

-People often have a kneejerk averse reaction to social justice; I believe this is where positions such as #AllLivesMatter and #NotAllMen originate.
+People often have a kneejerk averse reaction to social justice; #AllLivesMatter and #NotAllMen are examples of emotional reactions to social dialogues.